 - What are the Affiliation Standings?

 The Affiliation Standings are a listing of groups of rowers based on total number of meters rowed by all affiliation members.
 Each affiliation's total is reset at the beginning of every logbook and ranking season (May 1 every year).
 There is no limit on the number of members in any affiliation.
 Note: Individuals who have "Show Name in Honor Board and Standings" set to "No" in their profile will not appear in the Affiliation Standings and their meters will not be counted.

 - How can I add myself to an affiliation?

 - Log into your logbook,

 - At the top of the page, click Profile.

 - Click Edit Profile.

 - Under University/Club Standings Affiliation, follow the instructions to select an affiliation.

 - At the bottom of the page, click Update.

 If you already have meters in your logbook for the current season (May 1–April 30), all of your meters from the beginning of the season will automatically be added to the affiliation's total.
 If you have not yet logged any meters, your name will not appear under your affiliation in the University/Club Standings until you log some meters for the current season.

 - How can I have a new affiliation added to the list of choices?

-If you do not see the club or university name in the list and would like to add it, email the name of the new affiliation to email@example.com along with what type of affiliation it is (health club, rowing club, military, elementary school, high school, university or virtual).
+If you do not see the club or university name in the list and would like to add it, please go to the contact page and choose "Request To Create New Affiliation".

 - Can I belong to two affiliations at the same time?